-Swearingen boasts an 20-year career record of 452-254 (.640) including 14 seasons with 20 or more wins and a pair of 30-win seasons.
+Swearingen boasts an 21-year career record of 494-278 (.640), including 15 seasons with 20 or more wins and a pair of 30-win seasons.
+The Titans have won three Presidents’ Athletic Conference (PAC) titles under Swearingen since becoming eligible for the league crown in 2002.

-Swearingen was named Presidents’ Athletic Conference (PAC) Coach of the Year for three straight years from 2006-08 while guiding Westminster to back-to-back PAC titles and the school’s first two automatic bids to the NCAA Division III Tournament in 2007 and 2008.
-The Titans won three PAC titles under Swearingen since becoming eligible for the league crown in 2002.
+Swearingen was named PAC Coach of the Year for three straight years from 2006-08, while guiding Westminster to back-to-back PAC titles and the school’s first two automatic bids to the NCAA Division III Tournament in 2007 and 2008.
+Swearingen became one of only 32 active NCAA Division III volleyball coaches to win her 400th career match in 2010.

 Prior to joining NCAA Division III and the PAC, Swearingen led the Titans to the ECAC Division II Championship in 2001 and the NAIA’s Keystone-Empire Collegiate Conference (KECC) title in 1997 and 1994.
 The 1997 team also won the NAIA Northeast Region tournament title and went to the NAIA national tournament for the first time.

 Prior to coming to Westminster in 1992, she was head volleyball coach at Mineral Ridge (1988-90) and Columbiana (1986-88) High Schools in her native Ohio.
 She was also the head softball coach at Columbiana from 1983 to 1988 and was the head swimming coach at Canfield High School from 1988 to 1991.
 She was head women’s swimming coach at her alma mater, Youngstown State University, from 1984-87 (producing five All-Americans) after graduating from YSU in 1983.

 Swearingen currently serves on the American Volleyball Coaches Association (AVCA) Board of Directors as the Division III representative.